copyleft/cl-selenium-webdriver/README.md

 [![Quicklisp](http://quickdocs.org/badge/cl-webdriver-client.svg)](http://quickdocs.org/cl-webdriver-client/)

-CL Webdriver Client is client library for WebDriver.
+CL WebDriver Client is a client library for WebDriver.

 WebDriver is a remote control interface that enables introspection and control of user agents.
 It provides a platform- and language-neutral wire protocol as a way for out-of-process programs to remotely instruct the behavior of web browsers.